wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/ViewDefinition-SwiftUI.md

 Now that we have our view states rendering correctly, we need to wire up the various actions in our views so that they are appropriately and safely invoked by the environment or the user.

 VSM's ``ViewStateRendering`` protocol provides a critically important function called ``ViewStateRendering/observe(_:)-7vht3``.
-This function updates the current state with any and all view states emitted by the action parameter, as they are emitted in real-time.
+This function updates the current state with all view states emitted by the action parameter, as they are emitted in real-time.

 It is called like so: